awsdocs/amazon-ecs-developer-guide/doc_source/bootstrap_windows_container_instance.md

 ## Default Windows user data<a name="windows-default-userdata"></a>

-This example user data script shows the default user data that your Windows container instances receive if you use the [cluster creation wizard](create_cluster.md)\.
-The below script does the following:
+This example user data script shows the default user data that your Windows container instances receive if you use the [console](create_cluster.md)\.
+The script below does the following:
-+ Sets the cluster name to `windows`\.
++ Sets the cluster name to the name you entered\.
 + Sets the IAM roles for tasks\.
 + Sets `json-file` and `awslogs` as the available logging drivers\.